 In the following sections, three different regression models will be presented.
 Their purpose is mostly a first exploration of the above-mentioned measures and their influence on inflection across the verb-noun continuum.
 The relationship between the variables can be expected to be non-monotonic and non-linear.
 To allow for the necessary flexibility in the distribution and fit, the model framework chosen is GAMLSS (Rigby & Stasinopoulos 2005).
 It is a semi-parametric approach that allows us to fit a wide variety of distributions, and combine linear terms with smoothed terms.
 The models were created with the R package gamlss (Stasinopoulos et al. 2017).

-The independent variable to be modeled was chosen to be the ratio of inflected forms relative to all occurrences of a lemma that were tagged as the compatible word class.
+The independent variable to be modeled was chosen to be the ratio of inflected forms relative to all occurrences of a lemma that were tagged as the compatible word class, which is noun for nominal -s and verb for verbal -s and -ed.
 Human perception has been found to be more sensitive to proportional changes of stimuli rather than absolute ones (cf. Kromer 2003).
 This makes counts of inflected forms an inherently upper-bounded, compositional phenomenon.
 The possible values can range from 0 to 1.
 Therefore, the distribution chosen to be fitted was a zero-one-inflated beta distribution (Ospina & Ferrari 2012; Rigby et al. 2019).
 Raw counts of -s could not be successfully modeled directly using Poisson or negative (beta-)binomial regression, which led to highly problematic model properties, and a very poor model fit, or outright failure of the algorithm altogether.

 Plain, relative or log frequencies did not improve the models, and exhibited inferior performance compared to all other metrics.
 In fact, model diagnostics became much worse in some cases.
 Possible reasons are the problematic distributional properties of word frequencies, and low frequency noise.
 Furthermore, frequency influences every of the remaining metrics, so it is in a sense heavily encoded there.
 Therefore, it was discarded in the final models presented here.
 DP.norm behaved in a very similar way, which is not surprising since it correlates strongly with frequency.
 Furthermore, it also correlates moderately with the other measures, making it a kind of in-between measure.
 It was also removed from the final models.

 The above-mentioned measures, DWG, DP.norm (Section 3.1), alpha1 for both left and right neighbors (Section 3.2), and the conversion ratio introduced in (Section 2.3) where finally picked as predictors.
 The first regression model attempts to describe verbal uses of -s based on parts-of-speech tagging (POS) tagging.
-The second and third model repeat the same procedure for nominal -s and -ed, both as past tense and past participle.
+The second and third model repeat the same procedure for-ed, both as past tense and past participle, and nominal -s.

 Data